- North America

 Mexico City is one of the most important international centers in the world, boasting celebrated museums, extensive entertainment venues and one of the more globally popular cuisines.
 We look at some of the most culturally appealing hotels in the largest metropolitan area of the western hemisphere.

 Distrito Capital is a branch of Grupo Habita, whose unique, quirky hotel designs reflect the individual character of the neighborhoods in which they are located.
-Accomodations at this boutique hotel are complete with retro-modern design furniture and gorgeous hard wood flooring, bringing a distinct sense of warmth to the mostly black and white aesthetic of the rooms.
-This high rise establishment is located in the skyscraper district of Santa Fe, and expansive windows in the bedrooms offer ideal views of the surrounding area.
+Accommodations at this boutique hotel are complete with retro-modern design furniture and gorgeous hardwood flooring, bringing a distinct sense of warmth to the mostly black and white aesthetic of the rooms.
+This high-rise establishment is located in the skyscraper district of Santa Fe, and expansive windows in the bedrooms offer ideal views of the surrounding area.
 Distrito Capital provides a peaceful refuge from the city’s bustling activity.

 Gran Hotel Ciudad de Mexico

-The chosen design aesthetic of the rooms at this Grupo Habita hotel emphasises clean lines and natural colours, while floor to ceiling windows suggest a merging of inside and outside.
-The fourth floor terrace bar and restaurant acts as a quiet escape, where guests can enjoy views of the nearby Castle of Chapultepec and España Park.
-An additional hotel cocktail bar and lounge can be transformed into a movie theatre, where guests can munch on popcorn or other culinary delights while enjoying the featured films.
+The chosen design aesthetic of the rooms at this Grupo Habita hotel emphasizes clean lines and natural colors, while floor to ceiling windows suggest a merging of inside and outside.
+The fourth-floor terrace bar and restaurant acts as a quiet escape, where guests can enjoy views of the nearby Castle of Chapultepec and España Park.
+An additional hotel cocktail bar and lounge can be transformed into a movie theater, where guests can munch on popcorn or other culinary delights while enjoying the featured films.

 Boutique Hotel de Cortes